Choosing POV (point of view) for your book.

 ‘What is taking you so long?’
 Sarah yelled tapping her feet as anger began to rise through her belly.

-‘In a minute,’ Jack said, thinking, why am I married this horrid monster of a wife.
+‘In a minute,’ Jack said, thinking, why have I married this horrid monster of a wife.
 As he put on his jacket.

 Be careful to make your narration sound different from each other.